ssjshields/archetype-counter/.github/README.md

 &nbsp;
 # Counter Menu Navigation
-*Note: Some options will appear "grayed out" and cannot be modified while the `PokeMMO.exe` is running*
+*Note: Some options will appear "grayed out" and cannot be modified while the Counter is in counting mode (ON) or (BUSY)*

 ![Counter Menu](https://github.com/ssjshields/archetype-counter/assets/88489119/aac25da5-c6b5-4e34-832d-e9903b3a17e2)